About the Australian Koi Association

 Over the years the membership has grown and all money raised has been put towards improvements in the club, such as meeting nights, shows and auctions, with the aim of developing the knowledge and breeding of koi in Australia.

-A lot of changes have occurred since the club was formed.
-We have 11 life members who are honoured for their achievements and contributions to koi keeping in Australia.
+Many changes have occurred since the club was formed.
+We currently have 21 life members who are honoured for their achievements and contributions to koi keeping in Australia.
 Our total membership currently stands at nearly 300 people.
+We have formed our AKA Mid-Northern Chapter in recent years, based in Coffs Harbour, and currently have over 50 enthusiastic members.

-We have close relationships with other Australian and international koi organisations, including the Koi Society of Australia, the Koi Society of Western Australia, South African Koi Keepers Society, KLAN German Koi Society, Netherlands Koi Club, South East England Koi Club and Singapore Koi Club, to name a few.
+We have close relationships with other Australian and international koi organisations, including the Koi Society of Australia, where we jointly co-host the annual Sydney Koi Show at the Sydney International Equestrian Centre at Horsley Park.
+We are also proudly aligned through our ZNA (Zen Nippon Airinkai) family in Japan with many other koi clubs, including the Koi Society of Western Australia, the South African Koi Keepers Society, the Malaysian Koi Club, the Nishikigoi Vereniging Nederland (NVN) in Holland who host the largest koi show in the world, Thailand Koi Keepers Group (TKKG), the Vietnam Koi Club, the South East England Koi Club and Singapore Koi Club, to name a few.

 You can download a copy of our constitution here.